statamic-rad-pack/runway/docs/control-panel.md

 ## Filters

-Runway provides a "Fields" filter to filter records in the Control Panel based on blueprint fields.
+Runway provides a "Fields" filter to filter models in the Control Panel based on blueprint fields.

 ![Control Panel Filters](/img/runway/cp-filters.png)